Magnesium(I) dimer: Carbon activation

 Computational studies carried out further reinforced this idea by showing parallels between CO activation with f-block metal hydride complexes.
-The researchers first started with Mg (I) dimers.
-These dimers were then hydrogenated in hopes of generating magnesium (II) dimers.
-Additionally, the hydrogenation of Mg (I) dimers in a CO atmosphere, led to Cross-Coupled alkoxy products.
+The researchers first started with Mg(I) dimers.
+These dimers were then hydrogenated in hopes of generating magnesium(II) dimers.
+Additionally, the hydrogenation of Mg(I) dimers in a CO atmosphere, led to Cross-Coupled alkoxy products.
 The mechanism in which this reaction proceeded was shown by the computational studies to proceed similarly to related reactions of f-block metal hydride complexes.
 More specifically, researchers drew a close analogy to the reactivity of [{(DippNacnac)Mg}2] towards CO2.
-After the reaction was carried out, the dimer was shown to have a similar reactivity towards CO2 that could also been shown in samarium (II) or uranium (III) complexes.
+After the reaction was carried out, the dimer was shown to have a similar reactivity towards CO2 that could also be shown in samarium(II) or uranium(III) complexes.
 This reaction could also illustrate the potential magnesium(I) dimers have for the conversion of H2/CO mixtures.
 By using more reactive dimers, it was hypothesized that uses for the stoichiometric or catalytic transformation of CO/H2 mixtures to value added oxygenate products.
 Finally, the similarity to low-valent f-block complexes can give rise to a more affordable, nontoxic, and nonradioactive practices.
 Comparatively, the diamagnetic dimer could also a difference in electronic properties when compared to paramagnetic nature of the lanthanides and actinides.